Overview

 • American Bar Association

-• Federal Bar Association, Eastern and Wester District of Michigan Chapters
+• Member, Eastern and Western District of Michigan Chapters

 • Criminal Defense Attorneys of Michigan